wkye/personal-website/content/blog/2022-10-06-Getting Out of Academia and Into Tech Without a Hard Sciences Degree/index.md

 {{% jupyter_cell_end %}}{{% jupyter_cell_start markdown %}}

-You can see here that something like **mathematics or economics appears in data science job postings nearly 30%** of the time.
-In contrast, **sociology only appeared in 1% of data science job descriptions**... :cry:
+I queried 100s of jobs, **mathematics or economics appears in data science job postings nearly 30% In contrast, sociology only appeared in 1% of data science job descriptions** :cry:

 This is a simple, yet powerful, example of how coming out of academia with a non-computer or hard science training drastically shapes how the job market views you.